|

 Saving in itself only gets you so far.

-You’ve got to have a plan for that money – specifically a plan for that saved money making you more money.
+You’ve got to have a plan for that money – specifically a plan for that saved money, making you more money.

 Your all-important will has to go beyond simply finding ways to save up money here and there.

-You just have to have the will to find a way to save and multiply your money.
+You have to have the will to find a way to save and multiply your money.

-I sure didn’t have a well thought-out plan when I started.
+I sure didn’t have a well-thought-out plan when I started.
 I just knew I didn’t want to live the rest of my life hoping finances didn’t go south again, and that I’d still be able to pay the light bill when I’m 80.

 Have a plan to make the money you save work for you toward a better financial future (example: stock market or real estate investing) – or at least have a plan to make a plan.

-But whatever you’re doing, don’t let anyone talk you out of this one fact: The one thing you really need to go from barely getting by to financially free is an iron will.
+But whatever you’re doing, don’t let anyone talk you out of this one fact: The one thing you need to go from barely getting by to financially free is an iron will.

-94 Shares
+34 Shares

 Similar Posts